We want to see all children in Sudan have the opportunity to receive a quality education. We are working towards this by:

 What’s the impact?

-- 47,817 children are benefiting from new or rehabilitated learning spaces and school supplies
+- In 2019, 35,437 children were benefiting from new or rehabilitated learning spaces and school supplies